 Alaska Endurance Trail Run

-The starting area is at the ski hut near the parking lot behind the International Arctic Research Center on the UAF upper campus.
-The listed address is 930 Koyukuk Drive, Fairbanks, Alaska.
+Some race options offer multiple start waves.
+The starting area is at the ski hut near the parking lot behind the International Arctic Research Center, adjacent to the Geophysical Institute on the UAF upper campus.

-Participants aged 12 to 17 are permitted but must be accompanied on site by a parent or designated guardian for the duration of the event.
+Minors aged 12 to 17 may participate but must be accompanied on site by a parent or designated guardian for the duration of the event.
+A post-race barbecue follows the final finish, with awards presented when results are ready.
 Visit the organization's website for the most recent information.